AlgebraLoveme/Transfer-Attacks-Revisited-A-Large-Scale-Empirical-Study-in-Real-Computer-Vision-Settings/README.md

 ## Quick Start

 For running the experiment, please refer to [the first chapter](#instructions-on-how-to-run-the-code).
+The first part is almost the same to [DeepSec](https://github.com/ryderling/DEEPSEC).
+We added extra cloud test codes based on DeepSec.
 For the OLS analysis, you can directly jump to [the second chapter](#instructions-on-how-to-recover-the-ols-tables).

 ### Instructions on how to run the code